How To Deal With Sore Calves: Best Stretches And Exercises

 Restless Leg Syndrome

 Restless leg syndrome is also called Willis-Ekbom Disease.
 It’s more of an unpleasant sensation where you may experience an irresistible urge to move your legs - hence the name “restless leg” syndrome.
 The sensation worsens at night and can cause insomnia.
+People have to get out of bed and walk around to get rid of the cramps.
 The cause for this is unknown.

 Red Flags: What To Look Out For And When To See A Doctor